unfor19/aws-webui/README.md

    ```bash
    yarn serve
    ```
-1. Add the code of your new feature; expand the above *Local Development* section to learn how
+2. Add the code of your new feature
-1. Commit your remarkable changes (`git commit -am 'Added new feature'`)
+3. Commit your remarkable changes (`git commit -am 'Added new feature'`)
-1. Push to the branch (`git push --set-up-stream origin my-new-feature`)
+4. Push to the branch (`git push --set-up-stream origin my-new-feature`)
-1. Create a new Pull Request and provide details about your changes
+5. Create a new Pull Request and provide details about your changes

 ## Authors